 Submissions must meet the following requirements in order to be considered for publication:

-- The primary author(s) must be an undergraduate, or must have graduated within the past six months.
+- The author must be an undergraduate, or must have graduated no earlier than the spring of 2017.

 - Authors may only submit one work for consideration per issue.